|

 to an extremely low settlement density for the Pleistocene and early

+Holocene.
 A break-down of the settlement pattern into different level zones shows

 that the highest concentration of sites is found in the zone that lies1000-1100